tcroshaw/tcroshaw.github.io/capstone/index.md

 ***Stakeholder Recommendation and Next Steps***

-The following recommendations will improve this analysis prior to model deployment.
+The following recommendations will improve this analysis prior to model deployment:

 1. Introduce more hail events to strengthen our classification model.
 More mid-tier events (i.e.: between the Sydney and Brisbane magnitude of loss) and more transitional events (<100M AUD) would allow us to make more confident conclusions about the terms driving the severe event classification.
 2. Create a method that infers location from text and investigate clustering with known tweet location data.
 This would significantly improve the volume of corrdinates in the data and our knowledge of tweet locations.